 In broad terms, journalists are writers that find and present information in many areas of life.
 In a more “traditional” sense, journalists are writers that find and research information to be presented to the public through mediums like newspapers, magazines, radio, television stations or the internet.
-In many ways, journalism is the backbone of media industry.
-Therefore, many media jobs require some aspect of journalism experience.
-The type of writing a journalist does, depends on the subject being covered.
-Another aspect that affects a journalist's job is the type of medium they produce news for.
+In many ways, journalism is the backbone of the media industry.
+Therefore, many media jobs require some aspect of journalistic experience.

 Journalism is a broad career with many opportunities.
 Within different areas of media (television, radio, newspapers, magazines, etc.), there are specialized tasks for journalists.
 Depending on the size of an organization, a journalist may work one or many of these tasks:

 Reporters are directly involved in the gathering of information.
 They conduct interviews, find sources, and pull together all the information needed to write a well-rounded news story.
 Reporters also present the information in a written or spoken form in news stories, documentaries, or feature articles.
 General reporters cover all kinds of news stories, but some may specialize in certain areas such as sports, politics, or lifestyle.
 Some reporters may work on staff for large news organizations, or as freelance writers, writing stories for whomever is paying them.

 Sub-editors take stories written by reporters and put them into a form that suits the special needs of their particular newspaper, magazine, or website.
 Sub-editors do not gather the information themselves but rather they concentrate on how existing stories can be better tailored to match a specific audience.